I'll take just a minute from you 😇

 What you'll learn

-- A move-by-move guide to getting an advantage against the Latvian Gambit, which is also easy to remember.
+- The most practical option to refute the Latvian Gambit which is also easy to remember.

 Lesson Plan12 episode(s) 36 min